serenity-is/docs/tutorials/movies/handling_movie_navigation.md

 > Unfortunately, the solution above stops works in Visual Studio 2015 Update 2.
 Only workaround so far seems like starting without debugging, e.g. Ctrl+F5 instead of F5.

+> Solution above only applies to ASP.NET MVC version, not ASP.NET CORE version.

 Also, on your site, top blue progress bar \(which is a Pace.js animation\), keeps running all the time like it is still loading something.
 It is thanks to the _Browser Link_ feature of Visual Studio.
 To disable it, locate its button in Visual Studio toolbar that looks like a refresh button \(next to play icon with browser name like Chrome\), click dropdown and uncheck _Enable Browser Link_.

 It's also possible to disable it with a web.config setting